VPAC/superlinux/supercomputingwithlinux.md

 grep -i ATEK braf/*
 ```

 Note that the files being searched must be specified, even with a wildcard character.
 Simply stating a directory is insufficient.
 Where there are multiple results, grep will also display the filename.
-Compressed or gzipped files can be searched with zgrep.
+Compressed or gzipped files can be searched with `zgrep`.
+If one wants to search a PDF file, then either the `poppler-utils` needs to be installed, or `pdfgrep`.

 The wildcard you see most often is * (asterisk), but we'll start with something simpler: ? (question mark).
 When it appears in a filename, the ? matches any single character.
 For example, letter? refers to any filename that begins with letter and has one character after that.
 This would include letterA, letter1, as well as filenames with a non-printing character as their last letter, like letter^C.